jalduaatwit/DS_Individual_Project/README.md

 ## Introduction
 The main objective of this project is to develop and deploy a predictive model that is capable of estimating the likelihood of a patient experiencing a heart attack.
 Eventually, the model's prediction will be compared to actual results to assess its accuracy and validity.

-Alongside the validation process, the overarching goal is to develop expertise in model training, allowing for further creation of more robust and effective predictive models in the future
+Alongside the validation process, the overarching goal is to develop expertise in model training, allowing for further creation of more robust and effective predictive models in the future.

 ## Selection of Data
-The model processing and training are conducted using a Colab Notebook and is available [here](codes/Predictive_Model.ipynb)
+The model processing and training are conducted using a Colab Notebook and is available [here](codes/Predictive_Model.ipynb).

 The data contains more that 300 samples of patient data, including these features:
 - age: Age of patient